DRKWang/Efficient-geometric-data-structures/README.md

 2. Install libspatialindex and rtree in sage.

-Pull the corresponding versions from sage git:
+Pull the corresponding version from sage git:

 ```$git pull trac public/32170```